Every week we hold weekly discussions. You can join them too!

 You can vote for topics here:

-The join links to participate in the meetings can be found here:
+Join links to participate in the meetings are found at:

 We have already discussed these series: